github/git-sizer/README.md

         git sizer

-    Use the `--json` option to get output in JSON format, which includes the raw numbers.
+    Use the `--json` option to get output in JSON format, including the raw numbers.

 ## Usage